gauden/copilot-learning/pubmed_extract/README.md

 ## Version 03

-Thirty tree minutes to complete today's experiment.
+Thirty three minutes to complete today's experiment.

 1. Copilot made an error in using the `esummary` tool when `efetch` was needed -- that took some debugging when the script started failing again and a manual correction.
 2. Also, having retrieved all records, each as an `ElementTree.ET` object, in a list, I wanted to bring all the records into one complete XML object.
 I could not find a comment to get Copilot to do that.
 I had to give a highly specific comment to guide it: `# create root XML element called "PubmedArticleSet" and add records to it` (see line 152 of today's commit.)